chapouvalpin/Baka-MPlayer/README.md

 These instructions are for cross-compiling for Windows on a Linux system.
 (Note: the architecture can be either `x86_64` or `i686` depending on which platform you're compiling for)

-	git clone -b release https://github.com/u8sand/Baka-MPlayer.git
+	git clone -b release https://github.com/u8sand/Kuro-Player.git
-	cd "Baka-MPlayer"
+	cd "Kuro-Player"
 	mkdir build
-	cp -r etc/sbin/windows/cross-compilation/{baka-build.sh,src} build/
+	cp -r etc/sbin/windows/cross-compilation/{kuro-build.sh,src} build/
 	cd build
 	arch=x86_64
-	./baka-build.sh $arch
+	./kuro-build.sh $arch

-This is a very long process because you'll need to build the mingw32 toolchain `mxe` and all dependent libraries, `libmpv.a`, and finally `baka-mplayer.exe`.
-If everything succeeded without error, you'll get `Baka-MPlayer.$arch.zip` which should contain everything you need.
+This is a very long process because you'll need to build the mingw32 toolchain `mxe` and all dependent libraries, `libmpv.a`, and finally `kuro-player.exe`.
+If everything succeeded without error, you'll get `Kuro-Player.$arch.zip` which should contain everything you need.

-To rebuild simply delete the directory (in build) or the .zip file of what you need to rebuild and re-run `./baka-build.sh $arch`
+To rebuild simply delete the directory (in build) or the .zip file of what you need to rebuild and re-run `./kuro-build.sh $arch`

 To add custom patches, put them in `src/patches/` prefixed with the name of what you're patching.